spec-framework/documentation/book.md

 ###2\.2\.  *initializePresenter* the Presenter <sub>the MVP Interactor</sub>

-This takes care of the interactions between the different widgets\.
-This method specifies the flow of exectution linking the sub widgets all together\.
-All the interaction between one widget and another is specified here\.
+This takes care of the interactions between the different widgets\.This method specifies the flow of exectution linking the sub widgets all together\.All the interaction between one widget and another is specified here\.

-Usually this method is composed of actions to perform when a specific event is received\.
-Based on value holders,  **Spec** event mechanism rely on the value holder announcements\.
-Value holders provide a single method  `whenChangedDo:` to register a block to perform on change\.
-The propagation of those events build the whole interaction flow\.
+Usually this method is composed of actions to perform when a specific event is received\.Based on value holders, **Spec** event mechanism rely on the value holder announcements\.Value holders provide a single method `whenChangedDo:` to register a block to perform on change\.The propagation of those events build the whole interaction flow\.

-Moreover the basic widgets provide a full set of registration methods\.
-The whole API is described in the section  [¿?\. ](#sec_where_to_find_what_I_want)\.
+Moreover the basic widgets provide a full set of registration methods\.The whole API is described in the section [¿?\. ](#sec_where_to_find_what_I_want)\.